Schoendienst dies at 95, was oldest living Hall of Famer

 Schoendienst finished his career with a .289 batting average, 2,449 hits, 427 doubles, 1,223 runs and a .983 fielding percentage.
 He set a major league record with eight doubles in a three-game span.

-Schoendienst was a player or manager with the Cardinals from 1945-56 and from 1961-76, and served as a coach from 1979-95 before moving to the front office.
-That move did not prevent him from suiting up on a routine basis to help out wherever he was needed.
+He was a player or manager with the Cardinals from 1945-56 and from 1961-76, and served as a coach from 1979-95 before moving to the front office.
+That transition did not prevent him from suiting up on a routine basis to help out wherever he was needed.

 Former Cardinals general manager Bing Devine once said the secret to Schoendienst’s longevity probably was his easygoing nature.
 Devine hired, fired and rehired Schoendienst.